We put in about 240 hours of research into portable commercial grade air purifiers. What we show below are our findings.

 We dug deep to review the specifications of the remaining air purifiers and tested a couple models to make sure.

-In the end, we decided to focus on IQAir and Oransi Erik.
-Both are superior to everything else we reviewed.
+In the end, we decided to focus on IQAir and Oransi EJ and Erik.
+Each are superior to everything else we reviewed.
 They represent the best from Europe and America.
-IQAir from Switzerland and Oransi Erik from the US.
+IQAir from Switzerland and Oransi from the US.

 It seems fitting as most comments we receive are from customers who love these products.
 From the feedback both have passionate fan bases.